-I. Introduction
+1. Introduction

-A growing literature studies the way shocks to individual sectors (Acemoglu et al., 2012) and/or firms (Gabaix, 2011) transmit and consequently aggregate through the corresponding economic network.
-A key takeaway from this literature is that the nature and structure of the network are of great importance.
-In stark contrast to Lucas (1977), where microeconomic shocks wash out and have negligible effects on aggregate outcomes, the interconnectedness of sectors and firms provides a network-based view of what drives aggregate fluctuations.
+A growing number of studies examine the way shocks to individual sectors (Acemoglu et al., 2012) and/or firms (Gabaix, 2011) transmit and consequently aggregate through the corresponding economic network.
+A key takeaway from these studies is that the nature and structure of the network are of great importance.
+In stark contrast to Lucas (1977), where microeconomic shocks wash out and have negligible effects on aggregate outcomes, the interconnectedness of sectors and firms provides a networkbased view of what drives aggregate fluctuations.
 However, the way in which shocks propagate across countries remains an important research question in an increasingly interconnected world.

 We exploit the international trade network to reveal novel facts about the propagation of country-level shocks across the global macro-economy.
-In other words, our work adds to the growing literature that tries to differentiate between the transmission of idiosyncratic shocks versus common exposures to global shocks.
+In other words, our work adds to the growing number of studies that try to differentiate between the transmission of idiosyncratic shocks and the common exposures to global shocks.
 More specifically, our analysis provides a new perspective on the importance of trade links by exploiting information contained in the sovereign credit default swap (SCDS) contracts on foreign-currency-denominated debt of over 90 developed and developing countries.
 We argue and show that these relatively liquid assets, compared to sovereign bond markets, provide a useful barometer of a country's well-being.
-This close link to country fundamentals contrasts with equity markets where only a small proportion of volatility comes from cash-flow news (Shiller 1981).
+This close link to country fundamentals contrasts with equity markets where only a small proportion of volatility comes from cash-flow news (Shiller, 1981).